 - A description of the functional limitations the disability imposes

-- A statement of why the disability qualifies the applicant for accommodations requested
+- A statement of why the disability qualifies the applicant for any accommodations the provider might be recommending

 - Signature and diagnosis made by a qualified professional practicing in the area in which the disability is diagnosed and who is not related to the student